Stranger on the Prowl

 Imbarco a mezzanotte (internationally released as Stranger on the Prowl, also known as Giacomo and Encounter) is a 1952 Italian drama film directed by Joseph Losey and featuring Paul Muni.

+The picture was the first to be made abroad by any blacklisted Hollywood director.
+Due to the political blacklist, Losey was credited for the story and direction under the name Andrea Forzano.

 Muni traveled to Italy to star in the film partly as an act of solidarity and support for blacklisted friends living there in exile.

 Plot

-A disillusioned vagrant (Paul Muni) accidentally kills a shop owner, and is joined by a rebellious youngster in his flight from apprehension.
+A disillusioned vagrant (Paul Muni) kills a shop owner, and is joined by a rebellious youngster in his flight from apprehension.